yaBoiRv/qualification_job_app_lec/README.md

 2. Include JavaScript libraries in the Rails pipeline (currently using the CDN method).

 4. Create rspec tests.

+5. Move calendar group reservation logic from js to mostly backend

 ## Additional Notes